-Stone fountains sometimes consist of granite pieces (as in this project) with holes drilled through the rock to accommodate the tubing.
+Stone fountains make a wonderful focal point or conversation piece for your patio landscaping.
+They sometimes consist of granite pieces (as in this project) with holes drilled through the rock to accommodate the tubing.
 My 24-inch-tall granite column cost $250 (U.S.) and has a circular "window" sculpted out of the rock, about 3/4 of the way up.
 The hole into which the tubing will be fed resides at the very bottom of the granite; the other hole, through which the water will spout, is found at the bottom of the circular window.

 Such stone fountains typically stand on a grate spanning a pond, with both grate and pond concealed by rocks.
 As a cost-cutting measure, I improvised by using a firewood grate (the kind that holds logs near a fireplace) that I happened to have lying around, rather than going out and buying a grate specifically for this project.